 General informationBronchitis, which can affect anyone, is one of the most common conditions for which people seek medical advice.
-It occurs mostly in winter, especially during outbreaks of influenza.
+It occurs mostly in winter, especially during outbreaks of influenza (the flu).
 People with bronchitis are more susceptible to developing pneumonia, which is a serious bacterial or viral infection of the lungs.

 Inflammation of the airways causes them to narrow and secrete thick mucus, or phlegm, which clogs the small airways, causing the characteristic cough of bronchitis, wheezing, and shortness of breath.
 The cough may produce sputum, which is phlegm coughed up from the lungs.
 This is known as a productive cough – an attempt by the body to clear mucus that is clogging the airways.

 Recurrent or long-term inflammation, as seen with chronic bronchitis, can result in irreversible (permanent) damage to, and narrowing of, the airways.
 Airway narrowing obstructs the flow of air in and out of the lungs.
 For this reason, chronic bronchitis is considered to be a type of chronic obstructive pulmonary disease (COPD), which is a progressive and irreversible condition of reduced lung function.
 It is estimated that at least 15% of New Zealanders over 45 years of age have COPD, with most cases linked to smoking.